commandergavdog/Dragon-Ball-Brain-Battle/README.md

 ## Description
 Dragon Ball Brain Battle is a multiple choice game in which players answer trivia questions about the Dragon Ball anime and manga.
 If the player answers successfully, they are shown a frame from the anime.
 If the player answers incorrectly, they are shown an X and the correct answer.
-At the end you are given a score the number of correct answers given, wrong answers, and unanswered questions.
+At the end you are shown the number of correct answers given, wrong answers, and unanswered questions.

 ### Technologies Used
 - [jQuery](https://jquery.com/)